 Calculation Sheet for every Year:

 The table below shows the total NIFTY units I could buy in respective years if I did a SIP on the respective date.
 At the end of table I have mentioned the day which was best & worst for SIP.
 The last row has the percentage gain you would have made had you invested on best day over worst day.

 Its amazing to see 27th occur as best day twice and also worst day twice in the period of 10 years.
 This proves to an extent that timing the Market by choosing SIP dates is a futile exercise.

-Also Read: Tax on Equity and Debt Mutual Funds
+Also Read: How are Equity and Debt Mutual Funds Taxed?